-This edition provides an expanded treatment of the charging requirements for ODYSSEY batteries, including a detailed discussion of a three-step charge profile that will bring back a fully discharged battery in about 6 to 8 hours.
-Also discussed are design variations among chargers with this profile.
+In addition, this manual includes an expanded section on charging requirements for ODYSSEY batteries.
+This includes detailed information about the three-step charge profile that will restore a fully discharged battery to optimum power in about 6 to 8 hours.